 Voice mail extension lengths for the legacy voice mail system may be different from the Mitel voice mail extension lengths.
 In this case, digit translation information is required.
-For more information about digit translation tables, see Configuring Digit Translation Tables.
+For more information about digit translation tables, see Configuring Digit Translation Tables on page 38.